NetMQ/NetMQ.ReactiveExtensions/README.md

 ## Notes - Shared Transport

+*Note: this limitation may be removed in the next version which uses Router/Dealer sockets.*

+There are no limitations on the number of subscribers that can connect to a publisher on a single endpoint, e.g. `tcp://127.0.0.1:56001`.
+However, there are some limits on the number of publishers that can bind to this same endpoint, e.g. `tcp://127.0.0.1:56001`.

-As a shared transport is used beyind the scenes, we can reuse the same endpoint as many times as we want within the same process, e.g.:
+As a shared transport is used beyind the scenes, we can reuse the same publisher endpoint as many times as we want **within** the same process, e.g.:

 ```csharp
 var subject1 = new SubjectNetMQ<MyMessage1>("tcp://127.0.0.1:56001");